Can CranioSacral Therapy Help Knee Pain?

 How can it help you when your knee is deformed, in pain and barely functioning?
 Or your lower hip hurts?

-A session with the emphasis on osteoarthritis, chronic or acute joint pains, Akylosing Spondylitis, post-surgery pains, injuries for example, will start with the therapist feeling for the the craniosacral rhythm in several different places to locate restrictions and changes in the flow.
+A session with the emphasis on osteoarthritis, chronic or acute joint pains, Ankylosing Spondylitis, post-surgery pains, injuries, for example, will start with the therapist feeling for the craniosacral rhythm in several different places to locate restrictions and changes in the flow.

-After the initial assessment and with an intention sat on for example relieving a painful joint, the therapist may be inclined to correct a misaligned pelvis or shoulder.
+After the initial assessment and with an intention set, for example, on relieving a painful joint, the therapist may be inclined to correct a misaligned pelvis or shoulder.
 Or start at the opposite end of the body where an injury may have occurred a long time ago.
 How does this work?
+For example…

 We know from physics that energy never gets lost.
 When it comes to the effects of impact I like using the example of a fall on the bottom: As we land, the energy from the momentum of the fall and the force of the impact will have to move somewhere.
 This forceful energy might exit in a perfect angle on the other side and we end up bruised but fine after a few days.